deanebarker/Denina-Sharp/README.md

 Using this, some pipeline commands can obtain text in-process.
 For instance, if we wanted to format and output the contents of a file on the file system, we could do something like this:

     File.Read my-file.txt
-    Replace foo bar
+    Text.Replace foo bar
-    Format "The contents of the file are: {0}."
+    Text.Format "The contents of the file are: {0}."
     Html.Wrap p

 That would read in the contents of "my-file.txt," replace the string "foo" with "bar," drop the result into the middle of a sentence, and again wrap it in a P tag.
 In this case we don't pass anything into the pipeline -- it obtains text to work with in the first step.